One AI Assistant Configuration Guide

 Controlling Access to One AI Assistant

-Access to One AI Assistant is controlled by the Application Access Role permission CanAccessOneAIAssistant
+Access to One AI Assistant is managed through the Application Access Role permission CanAccessOneAIAssistant.
+Users must have this permission to see or use the Assistant.

 Controlling Access to Configure the One AI Assistant